Part Three—Basic ESD Control Procedures and Materials

 Many objects integral to the semiconductor manufacturing process (quartz, glass, plastic, and ceramic) are inherently charge generating.
 Because these materials are insulators, this charge cannot be removed by grounding.
 Many static control materials contain carbon particles or surfactant additives that sometimes restrict their use in cleanrooms.
 The need for personnel mobility and the use of cleanroom garments often make the use of wrist straps difficult.
-In these circumstances, ionization and flooring/footwear grounding systems become key weapons against static charge.
+In these circumstances, ionization and ESD control flooring/footwear systems become key weapons against a static charge.

 The ESD Susceptibility Symbol (Figure 3) consists of a triangle, a reaching hand, and a slash through the reaching hand.
 The triangle means "caution" and the slash through the reaching hand means "Don't touch."
-Because of its broad usage, the hand in the triangle has become associated with ESD and the symbol literally translates to "ESD sensitive stuff, don't touch."
+Because of its broad usage, the hand in the triangle has become associated with ESD, and the symbol literally translates to "ESD sensitive stuff, don't touch."

-The ESD Susceptibility Symbol is applied directly to integrated circuits, boards, and assemblies that are ESD sensitive.
+The ESD Susceptibility Symbol is applied directly to integrated circuits, boards, and assemblies that are ESD susceptible.
 It indicates that handling or use of this item may result in damage from ESD if proper precautions are not taken.
 Operators should be grounded prior to handling.
 If desired, the sensitivity level of the item may be added to the label.

 The ESD Protective Symbol (Figure 4) consists of the reaching hand in the triangle.
 An arc around the triangle replaces the slash.
 This "umbrella" means protection.
 The symbol indicates ESD protective material.
 It is applied to mats, chairs, wrist straps, garments, packaging, and other items that provide ESD protection.
-It also may be used on equipment such as hand tools, conveyor belts, or automated handlers that is especially designed or modified to provide ESD control properties (low charging, conductive/dissipative resistance, and/or discharge shielding).
+It also may be used on equipment such as hand tools, conveyor belts, or automated handlers that are especially designed or modified to provide ESD control properties (low charging, conductive/dissipative resistance, and/or discharge shielding).

 Effective ESD control programs require a variety of procedures and materials.
-The ESD coordinator should release and control regularly a list of the specific EPA ESD control products permitted to be used in the program.
+The ESD coordinator should release and control regularly a list of the specific ESD control products permitted to be used in the facility's ESD control program.
 We have provided a brief overview of the most commonly used products.
 Additional in-depth discussion of individual materials and procedures can be found in publications such as the ESD Handbook (ESD TR20.20) published by the ESD Association or the CLC/TR 61340-5-2 User guide.

 Your program is up and running.
 How do you determine whether it is effective?
 How do you make sure your employees follow it?
 In Part Four, we will cover the topics of Auditing and Training.